Inverse Optimal Control from Incomplete Trajectory Observations: The Recovery Matrix

-\begin{proof} Please see Appendix B. \end{proof} In Theorem \ref{theorem_rm}, we have noted that the rank of the recovery matrix is related to whether one is able to recover the feature weights.
-Thus the rank of the recovery matrix can be viewed as an indicator for the richness of the current observations with respect to the provided feature set.
-Lemma~\ref{lemma2} postulates that the richness of observations tends to increase when more trajectory data is integrated, and this increase is independent of choices of features.
+We have noted in Theorem \ref{theorem_rm} that the rank of the recovery matrix is related to whether one is able to use segment data $\boldsymbol{\xi}_{ {t:t+l}}$ to achieve a successful estimate of the weights.
+Thus the rank of the recovery matrix can be viewed as an indicator of the capability of the available segment data $\boldsymbol{\xi}_{ {t:t+l}}$ to reflect the unknown weights.
+Lemma~\ref{lemma2} postulates that additional data, if its Jacobian matrix of the dynamics is non-singular, tends to contribute to solving the IOC problem by increasing the rank of the recovery matrix towards satisfying (\ref{theorem_rm_condition}), or at least will not make a degrading contribution.
+Further in Section~\ref{rankdiscussions}, we will analytically and experimentally demonstrate in which cases the additional observation data can increase the rank of the recovery matrix, and in which cases the additional data points cannot increase (i.e. maintain the recovery matrix rank).